flaviobarros/tango_with_django_book/17/chapters/new17.rst

 * The code has been ported to work with Django 1.7

 	* The database interaction has been updated from ``syncdb`` to ``migratesql`` and ``migrate``
 	* Rendering responses has been updated from ``render_to_response`` to ``render``.
-So now there is no need to request the context in every view.
+So now there is no need to request the context in every view
-	* The ``url`` template tag is now being used in templates, which provides a relative reference to urls rather than an absolute reference..
+	* The ``url`` template tag is now being used in templates, which provides a relative reference to urls rather than an absolute reference
 	* Loading static files in the templates is now done with {% load staticfiles %}
 	* Using ``slugify`` to create well formed URL strings